PTKu/Tc.Prober.Examples/src/001/README.md

 What follows is a very simple example.
 For more elaborate examples, visit [this](https://tcunit.org/programming-example-introduction/) (TcUnit official advanced example) and [this](https://github.com/tcunit/ExampleProjects) (GitHub example projects) website.
 The general concept is that you write one or several so called **test suites** for every function block (or function) that you want to write tests for.
 ![TcUnit general test architecture](assets/TcUnit-Detailed-Architecture-6.png) The general structure here is that `PRG_TEST` is the program in where the test-FBs (test suites) are instantiated.
-Each test suite is responsible of testing one FB or function, and can have one or more **tests** to do so.
+Each test suite is responsible for testing one FB or function and can have one or more **tests** to do so.

 Let’s assume we want to create the simplest possible FB that takes two unsigned integers and sums them.
-We can create the header for the FB, but the actual implementation can (and should) wait after we’ve done the unit tests.
+We can create the header for the FB, but the actual implementation can wait after we’ve done the unit tests.
 ~~~ PASCAL
 FUNCTION_BLOCK FB_Sum
 VAR_INPUT